SpaceRanchDAO/Documentation/Governance/Purpose & Principles/README.md

 ## Purpose of SpaceRanch DAO

-The purpose of the SpaceRanch DAO is to funciton as a land management organization which operates properties for the use of horizontal and vertical launch vehicles
+The purpose of the SpaceRanch DAO is to funciton as a land management organization which will purchase, develope and operate properties to facilitate space launch, development, tourism, and regenerative agriculture and energy production.

 ## Operating Principles